gboehl/dynare/doc/manual/source/the-model-file.rst

 .. command:: trend_var (growth_factor = MODEL_EXPR) VAR_NAME [$LATEX_NAME$]...;

     |br| This optional command declares the trend variables in the
     model.
-See ref:`conv` for the syntax of MODEL_EXPR and VAR_NAME.
+See :ref:`conv` for the syntax of MODEL_EXPR and VAR_NAME.
 Optionally it is possible to give a LaTeX name to the variable.